 Most weekends are planned with a number of wonderful excursions (see below).
 In addition, there are many weekday evening activities available on/around campus.
 These include recreational (rock-climbing, rollerblading, etc.) and social (parties with UTT student clubs) activities.

 TENTATIVE CALENDAR

 (Dates subject to change.
-If an activity can't take place, an activity of similar cost will be organized.)
+If an activity cannot take place, another activity will be organized in its place.)